 Carolinas Arbitration Statutes

 In 1991, North Carolina adopted most provisions of UNCITRAL (the United Nations Commission on International Trade Law) under the North Carolina International Commercial Arbitration and Conciliation Act, codified at North Carolina General Statutes, Chapter 1, Article 45B.
+As the premier advocate for the growth of international arbitration in the Carolinas, members of the Charlotte International Arbitration Society were part of a task force that led a successful campaign to update the North Carolina recently signed into law by Governor Cooper.
 For the text of the Act, see http://ftp.legislature.state.nc.us/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_1/Article_45B.pdf

 The UNCITRAL Arbitration Rules can be found at http://www.uncitral.org/pdf/english/texts/arbitration/arb-rules-revised/arb-rules-revised-2010-e.pdf

 The South Carolina Uniform Arbitration Act can be found at http://www.scstatehouse.gov/code/t15c048.php